5 from 1 vote

 Leftover Easter Candy Rice Krispie Treats

-This gooey and sweet Easter dessert is a colorful snack made with crispy rice cereal, chocolate Easter eggs and Peeps!
-Leftover Easter Candy Rice Krispie Treats are fun for the kids to make (and eat!) and is a yummy holiday twist on a classic favorite no-bake treat.
+This gooey and sweet Easter dessert is a colorful snack with crispy rice cereal, chocolate Easter eggs, and Peeps!
+Leftover Easter Candy Rice Krispie Treats are fun for the kids to make (and eat!) and are a yummy holiday twist on a classic favorite no-bake treat.

-Easter reminds me a little of Halloween in the way that we always have way too much candy after the holidays have ended.
+Easter reminds me a little of Halloween because we always have too much candy after the holidays.
 Sure, you can eat it little by little (or all at once, if you like!).
 What I like to do is turn all that candy into a sweet treat!
 It puts all that leftover chocolate to good use.

-I’ll even sometimes go to the store after the holiday has ended and buy the reduced chocolates and sweets just so I can make these leftover Easter candy treats.
+I’ll even sometimes go to the store after the holiday and buy the reduced chocolates and sweets just so I can make these leftover Easter candy treats.

 Get our FREE